-You may send any comments regarding the estimated completion time or any other aspect of this application, including suggestions for reducing the completion time, to the Chief Funding Opportunity Officer at grantmanagement@neh.gov.
+You may send any comments regarding the estimated completion time or any other aspect of this application, including suggestions for reducing the completion time, to the PRA Officer at pra@neh.gov.
 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB number.
-The OMB Control Number for this Notice of Funding Opportunity is 3136-0134, expiration date October 31, 2024.
+The OMB Control Number for this Notice of Funding Opportunity is 3136-0134, expiration date October 31, 2027.